STATWORX/helfRlein/README.md

 This package contains a collection of R helper functions.
 There are three main topics:

-- independant and stand alone functions (eg. [burglr](https://www.statworx.com/de/blog/burglr-stealing-code-from-the-web/) or [dive](http://www.statworx.com/de/blog/dive-the-debugging-function-you-deserve/))
+- independent and stand alone functions (eg. [burglr](https://www.statworx.com/de/blog/burglr-stealing-code-from-the-web/) or [dive](http://www.statworx.com/de/blog/dive-the-debugging-function-you-deserve/))

 - general helper functions that ease our programing life

 - functions that ease our daily work and projects

-  ​

 ## Installation